Skip to main content

 • Server response headers

-• Array with all collected pages (used when the Use Pages option is enabled)
+• Array with all collected pages (used when the Use Pages option is active)

 Capabilities

-• Successful response check by status code or page content
+• Success response validation by code or page content

 • Supports gzip/deflate/brotli compression

-• Detection and conversion of site encodings to UTF-8
+• Detection and conversion of website encodings to UTF-8

 • Engine selection (HTTP or Chrome)

 • The option Check content – executes the specified regular expression on the received page.
-If the expression fails, the page will be loaded again with a different proxy.
+If the expression did not trigger, the page will be reloaded with another proxy.

 • Use Pages option – allows iterating through a specified number of pages with a defined step.
 The $pagenum variable contains the current page number during iteration.

 • The option Check next page – requires specifying a regular expression that will extract the link to the next page (usually the "Next" button), if it exists.
-Navigation between pages is done within the specified limit (0 - no limit).
+Traversal between pages is carried out within the specified limit (0 - no limits).

-• Page as new query option – moving to the next page occurs in a new query.
-Allows removing the limit on the number of pages to navigate.
+• Page as new query option – transitions to the next page occur in a new request.
+This allows removing the limit on the number of pages to traverse.

 Use cases